AWS EFS vs EBS Multi-Attach

 • provides elasticity – scales up and down automatically, even to meet the most abrupt workload spikes.

-• provides accessible file storage, which can be accessed by On-premises servers and EC2 instances concurrently.
+• provides accessible file storage, which can be accessed by on-premises servers and EC2 instances concurrently.

 • provides data encryption in transit or at rest.